pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 ]
 ```

-The first represents the unigram model described directly above.
+The first diagram will represent the unigram model described directly above.
 The vector of probabilities notated above the red dot indicate the estimated probability that the corpus belongs to each of the words represented by the vertices.

 <details markdown="1">
   <summary>View Code</summary>